pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 ## 2. Cloud Worker Configuration
-Open the file 'FetchData.go', and replace the link assign to the 'arg2' to the link you just copied at line 14.
+On the Cloud Worker machine, open the file 'FetchData.go', and replace the link assign to the 'arg2' to the link you just copied at line 14.
 Save the file and exit.\
 \
 To match the previous example, it should looks like
 ```bash